indigo-astronomy/indigo/indigo_docs/GUIDING_PI_CONTROLLER_TUNING.md

 2. Set the **Integral stacking** to a reasonable value ~10-15 frames.

-3. Set the **Integral gain** to around 0.5 for the axis that shows the error (in this case RA is showing significant PE).
+3. Set the **Integral aggressivity** to around 50% for the axis that shows the error (in this case RA is showing significant PE).
 Let it run for several minutes (a full PE cycle).

 4. Check the if the error is still there.
-If so, increase **Integral gain** (in 0.05 - 0.1 steps) and let it run several more minutes.
+If so, increase **Integral aggressivity** (in 5 - 10% steps) and let it run several more minutes.

 5. Repeat step 4 until the error is gone.
-Please be conservative with **Integral gain** as bringing it way up may result in slow drifts, jumps oscillations around the set point.
-Sometimes it is preferable to leave a bit of the error but not sacrificing the stability, how much depends on your setup, seeing and etc, as long as the stars look round on the imaging sensor is totally fine.
+Please be conservative with **Integral aggressivity** as bringing it way up may result in slow drifts, jumps or oscillations around the set point.
+Sometimes it is preferable to leave a bit of the error but not sacrificing the stability, how much depends on your setup, seeing and etc, as long as the stars look round on the imaging sensor is totally fine even if it shows some residual PE on the graph.

-6. Now we need to test its response to sudden jumps again, as described above in the P-only controller tuning section.
-If we have over reaction or slow reaction **Aggressivity** for the corresponding axis should be adjusted again.
+6. Now we need to test its response to sudden jumps again, as described above in the P-only controller tuning section but this time with the I component turned on.
+If we have over reaction or slow reaction the **Proportional aggressivity** for the corresponding axis should be adjusted again.

 This is how a well tuned controller should perform: